Overview (table of contents) Annex 1

 200

-Comments on standards of oil and fibre plants
+Comments on the standards of oil and fibre plants

 1)

-The weight procentiske content of seeds of other plant species in oilseed rape, turnip rape, Brown mustard, black mustard and white mustard, shall not exceed 0.3.
+The weight percentage content of the seeds of other plant species in raps, ryes, sareptosennep, black mustard and yellow mustard must not exceed 0,3.

 2)

-The standards are set out in columns 4, 5 and 6 shall apply to study in a weight quantity corresponding to the indicated in column 7 of the basic regulation.
-Nr.
-3 – 10.
+The standards set out in the columns 4, 5 and 6 of the columns shall apply to an examination in a quantity of weight corresponding to the one in column 7, cf. no. THREE TO TEN.

 3)

-The maximum contents of seeds laid down in column 4 include also the seeds of the species covered by nr.
+The maximum content of the seed laid down in column 4 shall also include the seeds of the species covered by No 2.
 4-10.

 4)

-For comments, hemp and opium poppy to the determination of the number of other plant species not be performed unless there is doubt whether the norm in column 4 are met.
+In the case of arrival, hemp and opium poppy, the determination of the number of other plant species shall not be performed unless there is any doubt as to whether or not the norm in column 4 is met.

 5)